 If you have an LLC in another state, you may be confused may the term “registered office.”
-Most states require you to select a registered agent for your LLC.
-This person accepts all legal documents for your LLC.
+Most states require you to select a registered agent for your company.
+The registered agent accepts all legal documents on your company’s behalf.
 However, in Pennsylvania, the term used is “registered office.”

 The Commonwealth requires you to have a person, who acts as the LLC’s agent, to be at the registered office address during normal business hours.
 These normal business hours are typically during the week from 9:00 am to 5:00 pm.
 They must be there so they can accept legal documents.
 This is called Service of Process.

 Before selecting a registered office address, it is important to know that your LLC address will be public record.
 Some business owners use their home address as their registered office address.
 This means that their home address will be publicly listed.
 You have the option to hire a Commercial Registered Office Provider.

 This is a company that is legally allowed to operate in the Commonwealth.
 The business uses its address as your LLC’s registered office.
 Also, it accepts all legal documents on your LLC’s behalf.
 Commercial Registered Office Providers charge an annual fee for their services.
 The fees vary.
 Thus, talk to each provider to obtain their fees.